LukasEber/TicketManager/README.md

 # Ticket Manager
-## Currently developing, Dokumentation will be available soon
+## Currently developing, Documentation will be available soon